mad4j/book-mdpc/examples/volume1/finding_nemo/README.md

 ---
 # Finding Nemo (2003)

-Animazione, Avventura, Commedia
+Animation, Adventure, Comedy

-## Il film in breve
+## Plot
 After his son is captured in the Great Barrier Reef and taken to Sydney, a timid clownfish sets out on a journey to bring him home.

 [details](https://www.imdb.com/title/tt0266543/)